Santana IV: Promotion

 The first single from Santana IV, entitled "Anywhere You Want to Go", was released on February 5, 2016.

+Critical reception

+Thom Jurek of Allmusic, in a 3.5/5 star review remarked, "Unlike the reunions of most classic rockers, this one proves its musical mettle, even when the album gives in to excess.
+The interplay between the guitarists is fiery, while Rolie and Shrieve have never been less than inspiring...At over 75 minutes, Santana IV would have benefitted greatly from judicious editing...Flaws aside, IV is quite enjoyable -- especially split over a couple of listens.
+There remains a real musical connection and shared joy between these players.
+They may not sound young, radical, or reckless, but they do come off as if they never stopped playing and discovering together."

 Commercial performance

 In the United States, Santana IV debuted at number 5 on the Billboard 200, with 42,000 album-equivalent units; it sold 40,000 copies in its first week.
 Santana IV became Santana's fourteenth top ten album on the Billboard 200.

 Track listing

 Writing credits and songs' lengths are in accord with album's inner notes.